Functional specs and content requirements

 Form follows Function

-It just does.
-No Ai will ever change that.
-For this stage 2 deep dive, we will assume the product I’m designing, the Vehicle Passport, is a first-generation disruptor.
-As such, the details of the technical stack and functional layers required to support the new experience concept are to be defined post proof-of-concept.
-For now, we’ll generalize on the technical stack and functional layers that are likely to be required to support the Vehicle Passport experience.
+Form follows function.
+Always.
+No AI will ever change that.
+For this stage of the deep dive, we’ll treat the Vehicle Passport as a first-generation disruptor.
+That means the exact technical stack and functional layers will be defined after proof-of-concept.
+For now, we’ll generalize the likely technical stack and functional layers needed to support the Vehicle Passport experience.

 Technology: Exploitation